profsmith89/ctps/_sources/chap10.md

 Notice that it is entirely possible, although we hope infrequent, that two (or more) input strings will hash to the same number.
 This is called a *hash collision*.
 Hope, of course, is not a problem-solving strategy, and any code that uses hashes as a shorthand for arbitrary-length strings must check when two hashes match.
 In particular, we mush check that the two strings from which these hashes originated are in fact the same.
 If they aren't, we simply found a *collision* in the hash space.

-Handling collisions is the purpose of the if-statement on line 30.
+Handling collisions is the purpose of the if-statement on line 42 in the code bloc above.
 Notice that, when the algorithm encounters a lot of hash collisions, its behavior reverts back to the worst-case computational complexity of `bf_strmatch`.

 You might wonder why the code only does something extra when it finds two hashes that match.
 What about the case when the two hashes don't match?
 Will we ever have a problem?
 Absolutely not.
 When two hashes are different, then the strings from which they were generated must have been different.